 \subsection{Population size estimators}

-Suppose that $\hat{N}_0$ is a preliminary estimate of the population size based on the $K$ initial random samples.
-For example, in a two sample study a preliminary estimate of the population size based on the initial random samples is the Lincoln-Petersen estimator (Petersen, 1896), or its more practical counterpart, the biased-adjusted Lincoln-Petersen (LP) estimator proposed by Chapman (1951).
-Both estimators are asymptotically unbiased, though this estimator is less biased than the Lincoln-Petersen estimator.
-The biased-adjusted Lincoln-Petersen estimator is of the form

-where $m$ denotes the number of individuals that are selected for both initial samples $s_{01}$ and $s_{02}$.
-An improved estimator that has variance equal to or smaller than, and shares the same expectation as, its preliminary counterpart is obtained via Rao-Blackwellizing over the sufficient statistic $d_r$.
-This estimator is of the form
+Suppose that $\hat{N}_0$ is a preliminary estimate of the population size based on the original $K$ randomly selected initial samples (for example, see \cite{Frank1994} for a one-sample based approach in a network setting and \cite{Williams2002} for an overview of some commonly used multi-sample mark-recapture estimators).
+An improved estimator which has variance equal to or smaller than, and which shares the same expectation as, its preliminary counterpart is obtained via Rao-Blackwellizing the estimator over the sufficient statistic $d_r$.
+This estimator takes the form